-Health check assessment Using our proprietary Legal Operations Health Check tool, you can assess your legal team against 10 dimensions of legal operations and benchmark yourself against legal teams across various industries.
+Health Check Assessment Using our proprietary Legal Operations Health Check tool, you can assess your legal team against 10 dimensions of legal operations and benchmark yourself against legal teams across various industries.
 You will receive an insights report following the assessment enabling you to identify strengths and development areas and prioritise initiatives across multiple work streams.
-Contract process mapping taxonomy development Mapping of your contract lifecycles (as is and to be) and developing a contract taxonomy, laying the foundation for the selection and implementation of your CLM system.
-Contract playbook workshops Appling design thinking principles and leveraging our global network of lawyers to develop your playbook processes, methodology and templates.
-Migration of legacy contracts Using AI to identify and extract key data points and migrate legacy contracts using NRF's automated migration tool, eliminating costly and error-prone manual data entry processes.
-Technology advisory, development and implementation Helping you select, pilot and implement technology tools to support your people and processes.
+Contract Process Mapping Taxonomy Development Mapping of your contract lifecycles (as is and to be) and developing a contract taxonomy, laying the foundation for the selection and implementation of your CLM system.
+Contract Playbook Workshops Appling design thinking principles and leveraging our global network of lawyers to develop your playbook processes, methodology & templates.
+Migration of Legacy Contracts Using AI to identify and extract key data points and migrate legacy contracts using NRF's automated migration tool, eliminating costly and error-prone manual data entry processes.
+Technology Advisory, Development and Implementation Helping you select, pilot and implement technology tools to support your people and processes.
 This could include optimisation of existing tools, selection of third-party point or enterprise solutions or the development of bespoke tools.
-KPIs and analytics Helping you determine what KPIs you should measure for your work streams and implementing selected analytics systems and processes.
-Building dashboards and reporting templates to enable you to track, measure and report on key metrics across workstreams, evidencing your department's value to the business.
-Change management Facilitating or supporting required change management processes to build consensus with stakeholders and embed new processes, tools and technologies.
+KPIs and Analytics Helping you determine what KPIs you should measure for your work streams and implementing selected analytics systems and processes.
+Building dashboards and reporting templates to enable you to track, measure and report on ke metrics across workstreams, evidencing your department's value to the business.
+Change Management Facilitating or supporting required change management processes to build consensus with stakeholders and embed new processes, tools and technologies.
 Often overlooked, effective change management can increase the likelihood of a successful outcome.
 This may include designing a change management roadmap, conducting workshops with impacted employees, helping you communicate the benefits of the change to the wider business or creating feedback mechanisms.
-Advisory aetainer Providing strategic advice to support you across a diverse range of matters, when you need it most.
+Advisory Retainer Providing strategic advice to support you across a diverse range of matters, when you need it most.
 This can be delivered via a hotline or through regular calls with you and your team, offering you a high degree of flexibility along with budget certainty.